Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # 1. General Camp and Build Rules

-## Camps must remain simple, consisting of
+## Camps should look like a camp, consisting of

 - Tents (maximum of 4 per camp)

-- Basic camp-appropriate furniture (e.g., cots, campfire, chairs/benches)
+- Basic camp-appropriate furniture (e.g., cots, campfire, chairs/benches, crates/storages)

 - One small foundation (if necessary for flat ground, not more than 1ft off the ground if absolutely necessary)

-- 4 storage items, Storage tents count as a storage!

-- Lighting (within permitted limits, see Section 2)

 - One camp per person.

-- Maximum 20 items per camp (includes lighting, tents, storage, camp furniture, and decor)
+- Camp, business and house claims have built in build limits

-- Placing a Camp or Storages in or around Mining Locations "Public or Hidden" will be removed without warning!
+- Placing a Camp or Storage in or around Mining Locations "Public or Hidden" will be removed without warning!

 # 2. Storage and Lighting Limits

-- Maximum 4 storage items per camp/property.
-Use Space Bar storage for businesses or private property if more is needed.

 - Do not place more than 5 Light Emitting Object per area or across the map.

-- Business owners may place up to 4 storage items inside or around their businesses.
+- There are no limits on storage containers just follow max build limits

 # 3. Placement and Space Rules